Most organizations are good at rallying around chronic problems and finding solutions.

-Control plans list the product and process characteristics monitored during the manufacturing process, including measurement methods and necessary reaction plans for deviant conditions.
+Control plans are typically Excel documents that list the product and process characteristics that must be monitored during the manufacturing process, including measurement methods and necessary reaction plans for deviant conditions.
 Control plans come in a variety of formats, and the most popular is the Excel format found in our downloads page.

 What Makes an Effective Control Plan?

 1. Clear Product Specifications

 Product specifications are clearly defined and linked to customer requirements.

 A PFMEA (Process Failure Modes and Effects Analysis) has been conducted on all process steps, and the team fully understands the quality risks associated with each step.

 Process and product measurement methods must be clearly defined and repeatable.

 Internal audit is essential for maintaining control plan discipline.
 Effective internal audit programs include a few key elements –

 - An underlying SOP (standard operating procedure) that states control plan responsibilities such as maintaining and following control plans.
 Process engineers typically publish and maintain control plans.

 - An internal audit calendar that shows which production areas will be audited at specific times throughout the year.